marcoparello/CTF-Writeups/TFC-CTF-2024/web/GREETINGS.md

 ![](../images/greetings-part-3.png)

-I then glanced at the URL at the top of the page:
+I then glance at the URL at the top of the page:

 ```txt
 http://challs.tfcctf.com:30691/result?username=a
 ```

-Wondering what would happen if I deleted the `?username` field from the URL, I changed the URL to:
+Wondering what would happen if I deleted the `?username` field from the URL, I change the URL to:

 ```txt
 http://challs.tfcctf.com:30691/result
 ```

-Which resulted in:
+Which results in:

 ![](../images/greetings-part-4.png)

 I then open Burpsuite.
-While browsing through the requests and responses, one of the responses cataches my eye:
+While browsing through the requests and responses, I notice something interesting in one of the responses:

 ![](../images/greetings-part-5.png)